Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 ## Assumptions / Prerequisites

-* This Demo ISLE Installation is intended for a local workstation.
+* This Demo ISLE Installation is intended for a local laptop or workstation.

+* Using ISLE version `1.2.0` or higher

+* Using Docker-compose `1.24.0` or higher

+* You have already git cloned the ISLE Project to your local workstation.

 ---